 As the clock wound down to zero – PC ended up victorious, 106-90 – I sprinted out onto the Coliseum floor and made a beeline for the former Cardinals manager.

 “Coach!”
 I yelled, “It’s a long way from Eldredge Park!”

 Gavitt’s piercing blue eyes bore right into me.
 He suddenly broke into an expansive grin and began to chuckle.
 “Well, what do you know!
 How much change do you have for me after this game, Dennis?”

 We both giggled, and Coach Gavitt patted my back as we walked off the court together.
-For the next five minutes, we chatted amicably outside the Providence locker room.
+For the next few minutes, we chatted amicably outside the Providence locker room.
 As he turned to head into a postgame press conference, Coach Gavitt exclaimed, “My summers in Orleans were the best, largely because of the incredible people of the Cape and the players and the people who were the Orleans Cardinals.
 By the way, Shaun, you’ll always be Dennis the Menace to me!”

 32 summers later, I was invited by the Orleans Cardinals to throw out the first pitch in an August 2005 contest against their longstanding rivals, Chatham.
 When I drew near the emerald field that had framed Tonset Road and Route 28 for more than ten decades, my bronzed face suddenly turned bone-white.
 Instead of a scattering of a few hundred passionate Cape Cod Baseball League supporters as we had back in the 1960’s, a sea of humanity encompassed Eldredge Park.
 In the next day’s Cape Cod Standard Times, the estimated attendance was listed as 5,800.